 WiFi network has been broadly implemented in the corporate and educational world since its inception.
 The workforce and

-students set to return to offices and school campuses over the next couple of months.
+students are set to return to offices and school campuses over the next couple of months.
 Companies and schools want to ensure the wireless connectivity is fully functional to provide connectivity while maintaining social distancing.
 Previous WiFi designs will need to be revisited to rethink coverage, performance, and bandwidth utilization.
-How many people will come back to the office, how will students be spaced in lecture halls, what WiFi security threats need to addressed to prevent a security breach are questions network WiFi engineers need to considered again.
+How many people will come back to the office, how will students be spaced in lecture halls, what WiFi security threats need to address to prevent a security breach is questions network WiFi engineers need to consider again.

 You can also look at our WiFi Network Considerations post to learn more about wireless network deployments.

-- Think Security: many WiFi deployments are an extension of the LAN.
+Many WiFi deployments are an extension of the LAN.
 Broadcasting your LAN over the air, even with user authentication, requires proper planning to prevent network breaches.
 Do you what a WIPS solution in place, how are users authenticating, do you have a solution in place to prevent Evil Twin attacks, can your network withstand a Dos attack, is your network self-healing?
-See how Hackers use aircrack-ng to brake into WiFi networks.
+See how Hackers use aircrack-ng to break into WiFi networks.

-- Be open minded about your hardware: many companies are very hardware centric, they get deploying hardware solutions from the vendor for year.
-Although such approach has its merits it’s also important to consider what the competition is offering.
-There are a handful of leaders in the WiFi realm fighting head to head to dominate the market share, but at the same time there are a good number of emerging companies trying to take a share or the market, this companies usually offer more cost-effective solutions without compromising performance.
+Many companies are very hardware-centric, they get deployed hardware solutions from the vendor for years.
+Although such an approach has its merits it’s also important to consider what the competition is offering.
+There are a handful of leaders in the WiFi realm fighting head to head to dominate the market share, but at the same time there are a good number of emerging companies trying to take a share of the market, these companies usually offer more cost-effective solutions without compromising performance.

-JDTech is a WiFi Installation company in NJ proving Wireless Support Services to business and organizations since 2011.
-With a reliable team or WiFi Engineers, Security Experts, Network Engineers, and WiFi Installers, we can deploy the right WiFi solution for your environment.
+JDTech is a WiFi Installation company in NJ proving Wireless Support Services to businesses and organizations since 2011.
+With a reliable team of WiFi Engineers, Security Experts, Network Engineers, and WiFi Installers, we can deploy the right WiFi solution for your environment.
 Contact us at email@example.com or 888-580-4450 for more information about our WiFi Services and Solutions.